Lesedi-Projects/BPM-Customer-Onboarding-Analysis/01_Process_Modelling/README.md

 ## What is a BPMN Diagram?
-BPMN (Business Process Model and Notation) is an international standard for drawing business processes visually — similar to a flowchart but with standardised symbols that allow both business and technical teams to read and understand the same diagram.
+BPMN (Business Process Model and Notation) is an international standard for drawing business processes visually.
+It is similar to a flowchart but with standardised symbols that allow both business and technical teams to read and understand the same diagram.